 No prior learning is necessary for candidates to undertake this course, and artistic ability is not a requirement.
 The specification assumes no previous knowledge of History of Art, and is suitable for a diverse range of candidates.
 The course and the subject are assessed based solely upon students’ performance on essay examinations, and thus writing is an essential skill for aspiring art historians.
 Students will receive significant assistance and instruction in essay writing techniques.

-Visual Analysis and Themes: Identities and War in art and architecture
+Visual Analysis and Themes: Identities and Nature in art and architecture

 - Rebellion and revival: the British and French Avant-Garde (1848-99).

 The department runs day trips to galleries, museums and places of artistic interest across London and beyond.
-Each year the students are offered the opportunity to spend a week in Rome where we provide a chronological tour from classical Rome through to the 17th century.
-Depending on uptake, trips to Venice, New York and Paris can also be offered.
+Each year the students are offered the opportunity to spend time in places such as Venice, New York, Paris, and Barcelona.

-Teacher of History of Art: Amelia Simonow (email email@example.com)
+Teacher in charge of History of Art: Hannah Kroes